In this article, I will demonstrate a step-by-step procedure on How To Teach Brass: Birmingham To New Players.

-If you haven’t mentioned it yet (you probably should have a few points above), once more highlight the mandatory card discard for every action and how it is basically a counter on how many things you can do.
+If you haven’t mentioned it yet (you probably should have at a few points above), once more highlight the mandatory card discard for every action and how it is basically a counter to how many things you can do.

 That’s about it.
 The whole process shouldn’t take more than 5-10 minutes (depending on how many questions you’ll get) and you should be all set to go.

 You don’t need to explain that you have to repay your loans with buildings if you can’t reduce your income any lower and how the overbuilding mechanic works.
 Mention it during the game, if such a situation comes up.
 I.e. if it would be a good move for a player to overbuild his mine.

 Don’t burden them with strategy tips for the first game, let them grasp the rules first.
 If you see they’re getting a hang of it during the game, you can start giving a small tip here or there, especially if a player is not making the right strategy calls.

 Maybe mention how to prepare for the rail era when the canal era is ending (have a coal mine or a market connection ready), suggest which beer is best to consume in a certain situation, the point-scoring potential of Birmingham, etc.

 Of course, use your own discretion.
 Some players prefer to be left alone and discover things on their own, others will be grateful for your advice.